All Episodes

 And I just think the whole thing should stop.

-And I'm surprised that so called intelligence people are fooled by these Russians.
+And I'm surprised that so-called intelligence people are fooled by these Russians.

-And uh it looks to me more like if they interfered, it they interfered because our intelligence agencies were so biased against Trump that they were willing to pay for foolish stuff, stuff that didn't even exist.
+And it looks to me more like if they interfered, they interfered because our intelligence agencies were so biased against Trump that they were willing to pay for foolish stuff, stuff that didn't even exist.

-Then they they take Russian lies and then they take lies from Clinton cronies and then they put it in a dossier, and then the dossiers used to get a a Pfizer warrant to spy on an opposition campaign in an in an election year, and then spy on an incoming president and then create a phony narrative because they lose that it's all about Russia when if there's if you want to talk about Russian interference in the election,
+And then the dossier is used to get a FISA warrant to spy on an opposition campaign in an election year and then spy on an incoming president and then create a phony narrative because they lose that it's all about Russia.

-let's start with the phony Russian dossier Hillary paid for, full of Russian government lies that she paid for.
+If you want to talk about Russian interference in the election, let's start with the phony Russian dossier Hillary paid for, full of Russian government lies that she paid for.

-Uh, then we can look at the Uranium One deal that she signed off on and benefited financially, personally of.
+Then we can look at the Uranium One deal that she signed off on and benefited financially, personally of.

 I mean, everybody in the media is so sanctimonious and phony.